Article

 401(k) Stat #3: 10 Investment Options

-That’s the average number of investment options offered by 401(k) plans in 2014, according to MarketWatch.
+That’s the average number of investment options offered by 401(k) plans is between 8 and 12, according to FINRA.
 As people become more comfortable with automation, the popularity of automatically-adjusted funds is also rising.
 77% of 401(k) participants are invested in target-date, aka “set and forget” funds.

 401(k) Stat #4: 0.52% Investment Fees